 A study of women suffering from telogen effluvium, a common trauma-related scalp disorder that causes hair shedding, suggests that caffeine shampoo can improve hair strength, reduce shedding, and protect against hair loss.
 Women who suffered from androgenetic alopecia also experienced the beneficial effects of caffeine-containing shampoo, including reduced hair loss and improved hair strength, after six months of use.

 Can the effect of topical caffeine compare to prescription drugs?
 A study examining the effect of a caffeine-based application on male baldness shows that the caffeine product was no less effective than Minoxidil — with the additional advantage of being a safe, food-grade ingredient that didn’t expose users to the potential side effects of scalp irritation and inflammation.
-Furthermore, patients who combined caffeine and Minoxidil treatments enjoyed a more powerful hair loss treatment than patients who applied Minoxidil alone.

 Is It Safe To Use Caffeine on Hair?